ucd-cws/calvin/readme.md

 # PyVIN Network Flow Optimization Model

 ### PyVIN is still in active development and is not production-ready
+### the readme needs to be updated for this version

 This documentation explains the process for creating a new PyVIN run either using data from the HOBBES network or self-created data.
 MORE INFO ON PYVIN.
 To learn more on the formulation of PyVIN, [detailed information](https://github.com/msdogan/pyvin/blob/master/Documentation/pyvin_documentation.pdf) is located in the Documentation folder.